geo-martino/aiorequestful/docs/guides/request.rst

    .. literalinclude:: scripts/request/status.py
       :language: Python
-      :start-after: # PART 3
+      :start-after: # REORDER
+      :end-before: # END

 .. seealso::
-   For more info on :py:class:`.StatusHandler` and how they handle each response type, see :ref:`guide-status`.
+   For more info on :py:class:`.StatusHandler` and how they handle each response type, see :ref:`status-guide`.

 .. _request-timer: